angular/angular/adev/src/content/guide/ngmodules/overview.md

 });
 ```

-Similarly, some NgModules may before a static `forChild` that indicates the providers are intended to be added to components within your application hierarchy.
+Similarly, some NgModules may define a static `forChild` that indicates the providers are intended to be added to components within your application hierarchy.

 ```typescript
 @Component({